Nathaniel Rateliff: 2013–present: Nathaniel Rateliff & the Night Sweats

 In February 2018, "You Worry Me", the lead single from Tearing at the Seams, their second studio album, hit number one on the Adult Alternative Songs charts.
 It would later hit the top 10 on the Alternative Songs chart in June 2018.
 Tearing at the Seams was released on March 9, 2018.
 The album debuted at number 11 on the Billboard 200 for the week of March 24, 2018, and debuted on the Alternative Albums chart at number 5.

 In August 2019, Nathaniel Rateliff & The Night Sweats launched a limited cannabis cartridge line titled "Nightstache Collection" in collaboration with Willie's Reserve.
 The first release was the strain AJ's Cherry AK.
 The band developed a friendship with Willie Nelson when they met at Farm Aid in 2016.

 In November 2019, Rateliff announced a solo tour to support a new solo album via Stax Records.
 On January 8, 2020, Rateliff announced And It's Still Alright, his first solo album in nearly seven years, which was released February 14 via Stax Records.

 Rateliff supported the Bernie Sanders 2020 presidential campaign, and Nathaniel Rateliff & the Night Sweats performed at a campaign rally in Saint Paul, Minnesota.

 On December 17, 2020, Rateliff released "Redemption", a new song he wrote for the Apple Original film Palmer.
 The release came as a surprise to Rateliff's fans, since he did not announce it beforehand.

 In early 2021, Rateliff appeared in his first Saturday Night Live performance on February 13.
 His two-song set included the recently released "Redemption" and "A Little Honey" off of Tearing at the Seams.

 On November 5, 2021, Nathaniel Rateliff & The Night Sweats released their third studio album, The Future, via Stax Records.
-In support of the album, Sirius XM The Spectrum introduced Night Sweats Radio with Nathaniel Rateliff, which debuted October 22, 2021, airing new episodes every Friday.
+In support of the album, SiriusXM The Spectrum introduced Night Sweats Radio with Nathaniel Rateliff, which debuted October 22, 2021, airing new episodes every Friday.
 Their fourth studio album, South of Here, was released on Stax Records on June 28, 2024.